CVS refused to accept responsibility for disabling injuries caused by its employees’ negligence, and claimed no video surveillance

 You don’t expect to go to the corner drug store for a quick errand and come home a different person.
 But when a careless Livonia CVS employee caused metal lawn chairs to fall onto a 58-year-old Oak Park grandmother’s head, she sustained a serious traumatic brain injury.

-Bobby and Alison were able to prove that the August 2012 incident could easily have been avoided if only CVS had followed its own safety procedures.
+Our attorneys were able to prove that the August 2012 incident could easily have been avoided if only CVS had followed its own safety procedures.
 Instead, CVS put the heavy metal objects on a six-foot high shelf, endangering its own customers.
 As to the safety hazard this presented by recklessly endangering any passing customer who happened to be in the wrong spot at the wrong time, CVS offered no defense.

 But when customers walk into a retail store, they should not have to worry about merchandise falling on their heads.

 CVS employees are required to use safety clips to adhere the chairs to bins.
 But the CVS employee responsible for the incident testified she didn’t know if the safety clips were ever used on the bins involved in the incident.

 The incident occurred when our client asked the CVS assistant manager to price a chair she could not reach.
 As the employee reached above, our client leaned over to look at chairs on a lower shelf.
 Then, a few of the chairs (along with the metal bins containing the chairs) tumbled down — with one of the chairs hitting her on the head and hand.